Constructing lattice surfaces with prescribed Veech groups: an algorithm: Background

 \subsubsection{Translation surfaces: various perspectives}

 A \textit{translation surface} $(X,\omega)$ is a Riemann surface $X$ together with a non-zero, holomorphic one-form $\omega$.
 Equivalently, a translation surface is defined as a real surface $X$ such that off of a finite set $\Sigma$, the surface $X\backslash \Sigma$ is equipped with a translation atlas, and the resulting flat structure extends to all of $X$ to give conical singularities at points of $\Sigma$ whose angles are positive integral multiples of $2\pi$.
-Any translation surface may be \textit{polygonally presentated} as a collection of polygons in the plane together with an identification of edges in pairs, such that identified edges are parallel, equal length and of opposite orientation.
+Any translation surface may be \textit{polygonally represented} as a collection of polygons in the plane together with an identification of edges in pairs, such that identified edges are parallel, equal length and of opposite orientation.
 A translation surface is \textit{closed} if it is compact and has no boundary.

-In these three perspectives---which we move fluidly between---the zeros of $\omega$, the set $\Sigma$ and the vertices of a polygonally presented translation surface correspond to the same set of singular points of the surface.
-We also allow for \textit{removable singularities} (or \textit{marked points}) in $\Sigma$, i.e. points of cone angle $2\pi$.
+In these three perspectives---which we move fluidly between---the zeros of $\omega$, elements of $\Sigma$ of cone angles $2\pi (d+1),\ d>0,$ and, after identifying edges, the vertices of angles $2\pi (d+1),\ d>0,$ of a polygonally represented translation surface each correspond to the same set of \textit{non-removable singularities} of the surface.
+Throughout, the \textit{singular set} $\Sigma$ denotes these singularities together with possibly finitely many \textit{removable singularities} (or \textit{marked points}), i.e. points of cone angle $2\pi$.
+We refer to any element of $\Sigma$ as a singularity (of cone angle $2\pi(d+1),\ d\ge 0$), bearing in mind that it may in fact be removable.
+Points in the complement $X\backslash\Sigma$ are called \textit{regular}.